jasmineked/to-do-list-client/README.md

 - Reformat the date element and add an optional field for time.
 - Make the search (SHOW), update (PATCH) & delete (DESTROY) actions more user friendly (eg., implement a checkbox so users can select the task(s).
-- Index all user's task by default & categorize them by lists that displays upon log-in Unfortunately, I was not able to figure out how to implement my LIST model without making a mess.
+- Index all user's task by default & categorize them by lists that displays upon log-in

 *** Technologies used: ***
 JavaScript